kanaverse/scran.js/README.md

 npm run test
 ```

-If you are using earlier versions of Node, instead run tests using:
+If you are using earlier versions of Node, you may instead need to do:

 ```
 node --experimental-vm-modules --experimental-wasm-threads node_modules/jest/bin/jest.js